Responsible Investment Approach

 The information contained herein has been derived from sources believed to be reliable and accurate at the time of compilation, but no representation or warranty (express or implied) is made as to the accuracy or completeness of any of this information.
 Matthews Asia and its affiliates do not accept any liability for losses either direct or consequential caused by the use of this information.
 The views and information discussed herein are as of the date of publication, are subject to change and may not reflect current views.
 The views expressed represent an assessment of market conditions at a specific point in time, are opinions only and should not be relied upon as investment advice regarding a particular investment or markets in general.
 Such information does not constitute a recommendation to buy or sell specific securities or investment vehicles.
 This document does not constitute investment advice or an offer to provide investment advisory or investment management services, or the solicitation of an offer to provide investment advisory or investment management services, in any jurisdiction in which an offer or solicitation would be unlawful under the securities law of that jurisdiction.
 This document may not be reproduced in any form or transmitted to any person without authorization from the issuer.

-In the United States, this document is issued by Matthews International Capital Management, LLC.
 In Singapore, issued by Matthews Global Investors (Singapore) Pte.
 Ltd. (Co.
 Reg.
 No. 201807631D).
 In Hong Kong, this document is issued by Matthews Global Investors (Hong Kong) Limited and has not been reviewed by the Securities and Futures Commission in Hong Kong (SFC).
 In the UK, this document is issued by Matthews Global Investors (UK) Limited, which is authorised and regulated by the Financial Conduct Authority (“FCA”), FRN 667893.
 In the UK, this document is only made available to professional clients and eligible counterparties as defined by the FCA.
 Under no circumstances should this document be forwarded to anyone in the UK who is not a professional client or eligible counterparty as defined by the FCA.
 This document has not been reviewed by any regulatory authorities.